Statutes and By-laws

 Article 15: Change of statutes

-15.1 Statutes can be changed only on the proposition of the Executive Committee, or as a result of a petition of at least one quarter of the members having paid their fees.
+15.1 Statutes can be changed only on the proposition of the Executive Committee, or as a result of a petition of at least one fifth of the members having paid their fees.

 15.2 Members will be advised of the timetable and the changes proposed and responses from members will be published.